 These draws are typically too much for the battery banks that small sailboats have and will quickly deplete the batteries.
 The systems also cost in the $10,000-$12,000 range.

 There are stories out there about the KATADYN units being much louder than the Spectra units, and stories of the Spectra units failing quite a bit.
-Spectra seems to have worked all these bugs out, and the KATADYN doesn’t bother me at all.
+Spectra seems to have worked all these bugs out, and from personal experience, the KATADYN noise doesn’t bother me.

-Then again, even though the Spectra is modular, I don’t know where I’d find room for the larger components.
+Even though the Spectra is modular, I couldn’t figure out where I’d be able to fit the individual, larger components.

-I like the idea of only drawing four amps from my batteries while using a watermaker.
-My DC refrigerator draws between 7-9 amps and puts quite the load on the batteries.
-I’d hate to put another nine amps on them to make water.
+I like the idea of putting a lighter load on my batteries, thus the four-amp KATADYN.
+Since it’s just me I only run it for two hours.
+My DC refrigerator draws between 7-9 amps and puts quite a load on the batteries.
+I’d hate to add another nine to that.

-And since it’s just me (usually?)
-I can manage four amps for 2 hours.
-If you have more people, that means you have a slightly bigger boat with more room for components, and more options for energy, so the Spectra may suit you well.
+If you have more people aboard, that means you have a slightly bigger boat with more room for components, and more options for energy, so the Spectra may suit you well.

 Well, what did I end up doing?
 I installed the Katadyn 40E.
 Here are some thoughts on it in Reviewing the Katadyn 40E While Cruising the Caribbean.